isotopsweden/docker-farmer/README.md

 }
 ```

+- Docker host is not required.
+Default is `unix:///var/run/docker.sock`
-Docker version is not required.
+- Docker version is not required.
+Default is empty string.

 ## Supported Services